 CalABLE provides tax-free savings accounts for people with disabilities

-- CalABLE allows individuals with qualifying disabilities to save up to $15,000/year for a total amount of $100,000 with earnings accumulating tax-free, and tax-free withdrawals for qualified disability expenses, such as education, housing, transportation, employment training and support, assistive technology and more.
+CalABLE allows individuals with qualifying disabilities to save up to $15,000/year for a total amount of $100,000 with earnings accumulating tax-free.
+Withdrawals are tax free if used for qualified disability expenses, such as education, housing, transportation, employment training and support, assistive technology, and more.

 Federal Funding for Programs Serving People with Disabilities

-Advocates are always working to encourage Congress to increase funding for the vital programs that support people with disabilities.
+As advocates, we are always working to encourage state legislators and Congress to increase funding for services and supports to assist people with disabilities and their families.

-We’re particularly focused on ensuring continued and increased funding for the following programs:
+We’re particularly focused on ensuring continued and increased funding for:

 - Vocational Rehabilitation State Grant Program (U.S. Department of Education)